flatfuzzball/MDtextedit/README.md

 # MDtextedit
  Simple Markdown text editor written in javascript.
+Supports saving locally in browser and loading.